 Toxic relationships usually don’t have much room for tweaking.
 It is best in the interest of your mental peace and your self-respect that you walk out of such a relationship.
 The negativity of a toxic relationship is humongous and this negativity then starts radiating in every sphere of your life.
-There is little hope that a disloyal or an abusive partner will change for the better.
+There is little hope that a disloyal or abusive partner will change for the better.

 To keep hopes high here will only be a surreal act of idealism.
-There is no point holding on to a relationship that only makes you unhappy and puts you in self-doubt.
+There is no point in holding on to a relationship that only makes you unhappy and puts you in self-doubt.
 The above scenarios are common examples of toxic relationships.
 The level of toxicity in a given relationship can vary.
 Moreover, not all toxic relationships can be mended, and hence we should avoid this.

 How to get rid of a Toxic Relationship?

 Are you looking to move out of a toxic relationship but struggling to find the right excuse?
 Well, trust me; you don’t need any excuses for that.
 You would never need any excuses to stand up for your happiness, dignity, and mental peace.